t11z/wifi-setup/README.md

 # wifi-setup
-Simple boot script to associate with known wifi-networks or create instant hotspot, if none is in range.
+Simple and dirty boot script to associate with known wifi-networks or create instant hotspot, if none is in range.

 ## Requirements